Did you know there are several different types of creative journaling?

 This type of journal is made up of all the different scraps of your daily life.
 You can save and use pieces of scrapbook paper, envelopes from gifts or even your bills, and other everyday papers.

 Coasters and wrapping paper are two of my favorite pieces to add.
 I’ve even added paper coffee cozies.
 It’s all about what will remind you of a day, event, or what catches your eye.

 Another type of creative journal which can help trigger and nurture creativity is a prompt journal.
-This is basically a journal which asks you questions each day.
+This is basically a journal that asks you questions each day.
 You can either pick these journals up online, or you can create one yourself.
-This one is my all time favorite and I bought copies for my sisters, kids, and friends!
+This one is my all-time favorite and I bought copies for my sisters, kids, and friends!